-- ^{2.44} The Greater London Authority (GLA) Industrial Land Supply and Demand Study (2015) outlines that London has been losing a large quantum of its industrial land supply, between 2010 and 2015 the total area of industrial land in London decreased from 7,505ha to 6,976ha (106ha per annum)11.
-In comparison, the benchmark industrial land release rate for London at the time was 36.7ha per annum12; therefore, almost three times the benchmark area was released each year over the period. - 2.45 The newest release benchmark of 9.3ha per annum for the period between 2016 and 2041 indicates that the potential for releasing industrial land in London is dwindling13.
+2.43 The Greater London Authority (GLA) Industrial Land Supply and Demand Study (2015) outlines that London has been losing a large quantum of its industrial land supply, between 2010 and 2015 the total area of industrial land in London decreased from 7,505ha to 6,976ha (106ha per annum)11.
+In comparison, the benchmark industrial land release rate for London at the time was 36.7ha per annum12; therefore, almost three times the benchmark area was released each year over the period.

+11 Greater London Authority (GLA), (2015); Industrial Land Supply and Economy Study

+2.44 The newest release benchmark of 9.3ha per annum for the period between 2016 and 2041 indicates that the potential for releasing industrial land in London is dwindling13.
 Some London Boroughs such as Brent and Enfield are tasked with actually increasing their supply of industrial land over the period (43.0ha and 41.7ha respectively).
 As industrial land supply is currently tight in London there may be a future need to relocate some industrial activities to the wider South East.
-The GLA's Industrial Land Demand (2017) report estimates that possible relocations could allow London to release an additional 279.6ha of industrial land, suggesting there could be opportunities for local authorities near to London to deliver additional employment sites and generate new jobs. - 2.46 The major site in Brentwood that could benefit significantly from the outward movement of industrial businesses from London is Brentwood Enterprise Park.
+The GLA's Industrial Land Demand (2017) report estimates that possible relocations could allow London to release an additional 279.6ha of industrial land, suggesting there could be opportunities for local authorities near to London to deliver additional employment sites and generate new jobs.

+The major site in Brentwood that could benefit significantly from the outward movement of industrial businesses from London is Brentwood Enterprise Park.
 The site is proposed to accommodate a number of different B uses and covers 25.85ha of land, so has the potential accommodate a number of large businesses.
-Delivering the site would also extend the A127 industrial property market closer to London, and therefore extend Brentwood's overall commercial property market along the road into Basildon. - 2.47 It should also be noted that the commercial property market of Brentwood could change in the future due to the demand and supply of land in surrounding other local authorities other than Basildon.
-Chelmsford Council's Employment Land Review (2015) indicates that the local authority may face an undersupply of industrial and warehouse floorspace depending on whether certain allocations are delivered14.
-In addition, further evidence on employment land supply and demand for other surrounding Essex local authorities is shortly incoming and will provide additional clarity on the wider Essex position, which could impact upon Brentwood's future commercial property market geography.
+Delivering the site would also potentially extend the A127 industrial property market closer to London, and therefore extend Brentwood's overall commercial property market along the road into Basildon.

+It should also be noted that the commercial property market of Brentwood could change in the future due to the demand and supply of land in surrounding other local authorities other than Basildon.
+Chelmsford Council's Employment Land Review (2015) indicates that the local authority may face an undersupply of industrial and warehouse floorspace depending on whether certain allocations are delivered.
+In addition, further evidence on employment land supply and demand for other surrounding Essex local authorities is currently being drafted and was not available at the time of publication.
+The new evidence when published will provide additional clarity on the wider Essex position, and could affect Brentwood's future commercial property market geography.